ibm-cloud-docs/openwhisk/about.md

 Note the `<userNamespace>` variable.
 A user has access to at least one namespace.
 For simplicity with this example, assume that you own the namespace where `myAction` is put into.

 The first entry point into the system is through **NGINX**, an HTTP and reverse proxy server.
-NIGINX is used for SSL termination and forwarding appropriate HTTP calls to the next component.
+NGINX is used for SSL termination and forwarding appropriate HTTP calls to the next component.

 ### 2. Entering the system: Controller
 {: #about_controller}